 - Connect to your site via FTP

 - Navigate to your wp-content folder and rename the plugin folder to something like plugins_deactivated

-Once you have do that all your plugins will be deactivated.
+Once you have done that, all your plugins will be deactivated.
 Try reloading your site and see if that fixed the problem.

 Re-uploading core files

-If the plugin option didn’t fix the internal server error, then it is worth re-uploading the wp-admin and wp-includes folder from a fresh WordPress install.
-This will NOT remove any of your information, but it may solve the problem in case any file was corrupted.
+If the plugin didn’t fix the internal server error, it is worth re-uploading the wp-admin and wp-includes folder from a fresh WordPress install.
+This will NOT remove any of your information, but it may solve the problem if any file was corrupted.